sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 platform is that Liferay Portal can serve many applications at the same time on the same page.
 Usually, a web application takes up the entire page, and if you want, you can do this with Liferay as well.
 But Liferay has the added benefit of being able to run many applications on the same page.
-For this reason, you'll find that the framework takes this into account at every step.
+Liferay's framework takes this into account at every step.
 We're saying this up front, because you'll be experiencing this soon, and we want you to know why certain things, like platform-generated URLs, are necessary.

 Even though you haven't yet made any updates to it, the Guestbook project that you created in the previous section is ready to be built and deployed to Liferay.
-Make your Liferay 7 instance is running, and then run this command from your `com.liferay.docs.guestbook` project folder to build your project:
+Make sure your Liferay 7 instance is running, and then run this command from your `com.liferay.docs.guestbook` project folder to build your
+project:

     gradle build